AccessibilityAccessibility Standard

 Where visual headings are used to communicate the structure of a page, they must also be communicated in a way that supports assistive technology users to access this structure.

 You should use semanatic HTML headings to structure your page.
-Heads should cascade from H1-H6.
+Headings should cascade from H1-H6.
 Each page must have at least a Level 1 Heading (H1).

 1.3.1d - Info and relationships - Form fields